ccwoolf/ccwoolf.github.io/content/posts/cube-nuroad-race-fe.md

 ### Rear rack

-The rear rack is serviceable and rated for XXkg.
+The rear rack is serviceable and rated for 25kg.
 It has no ability to mount top bags, and pannier pairs which are joined in the centre probably won't work well with this rack.
 Use two individual bags.

 ## Indoor use